 Your child should bring a backpack to school each day.
 This will help cut down on the number of lost items.
 Your child's backpack is also a form of communication; it will contain notes sent home from the teacher.
 Please check it every day.
-Please keep one extra set of clothes in your child's backpack.
+If dirty clothes are sent home, please send a new outfit the next day.